leah-h/tbd_foodies/README.md

 Visitors who want to sign up for the newsletter will enter contact information on the signup.html page, which is then stored in Firebase.

 ## Tools
 This project used one API called Nutrition, Recipe, and Food API from Spoonacular and the Firebase library.
-We used Bootstrapas our base CSS framework.
+We used Bootstrap as our base CSS framework.

 ## Live demo
 https://sharp-jang-bc8ca9.netlify.com/